Matching Assets to Community Health (MATCH) - Large Grant

 You can learn more about this opportunity by visiting the funder's website.

-- To be eligible to receive a grant from The Wellmark Foundation, the primary applicant (grant fiscal agent) must meet all of the following requirements:
+- To be eligible to apply for a grant from The Wellmark Foundation, the primary applicant (fiscal agent) must meet all the following requirements:

 - Must be an organization within the states of either Iowa or South Dakota or seeking funding support for grant funding restricted for use in Iowa or South Dakota.

-- Cannot have a contractual relationship with Wellmark, Inc., Wellmark Blue Cross and Blue Shield of Iowa, Wellmark Blue Cross and Blue Shield of South Dakota or Wellmark Health Plan of Iowa, Inc. or Wellmark Valued Health Plan.
+- Cannot have a contractual relationship with Wellmark, Inc., Wellmark Blue Cross and Blue Shield of Iowa, Wellmark Blue Cross and Blue Shield of South Dakota, Wellmark Health Plan of Iowa, Inc. or Wellmark Valued Health Plan.

 - This does not include having health insurance coverage through Wellmark.